 While there are some plastics that are relatively harmless, number three plastic is not one of them.
 In fact, PVC is often labeled as the ‘poison plastic’ among critics because of the damage it can cause.
 To make matters worse, babies can be exposed to the chemicals that leach from PVC through the air, skin contact, and even ingestion in the case of toys.
-According to the Center for Health, Environment, and Justice, children and babies are also at a higher risk of toxic chemicals from PVC.
+According to the State of New Jersey Department Human Services, PVC contains cadmium, lead, and phthalates which are toxic chemicals for children.

 Over the years there have been many studies that link PVC-related chemicals to developmental problems among children as well as an increased risk of certain kinds of disease.
 Here are a few of the results:

 - A link between PVC flooring with asthma and autism.
 The chemicals 2-ethyl-l-hexanol and l-butanol were found to be released over time as the floor degraded.